 The flesh of fish fillets should bright and clear.
-For instance, white fish that have any discoloration or show signs of dryness or aging.
-On whole fish,
+For instance, white fish all fish that have any discoloration or show signs of dryness or aging.
+On

 - Check the placard.
 Most grocery store fish departments will use placards to label the fish as either fresh or frozen, farm raised or wild.
 Note that there’s nothing wrong with a frozen piece of fish — in fact some frozen fish are fresher because they’re frozen at sea immediately after being caught.
 Local fish tend to be fresher than those that have been shipped.
 Wild-caught fish generally have a higher level of omega-3 fatty acids but are also higher in sodium and saturated fat compared to wild salmon.
 Different types of salmon will have different nutritional values.
-That said, farm-raised fish are m more economical.
+That said, farm-raised fish are more economical.
 Ask your purveyor where and how they were raised.